 Students are classified as out-of-state if they have not lived within the state of Illinois for at least 30 days prior to the beginning of the semester or have declared their permanent residence to be outside the state of Illinois.
 Students are charged tuition according to the out-of-state tuition rate.

-Students whose permanent residences are outside the United States and who wish to attend College of DuPage while on a student visa are classified as international residents.
+Students whose permanent residence is outside the United States and who wish to attend College of DuPage while on a student visa, other visa, or visa waiver program that permits them to attend college while in the United States, are classified as international residents.
 Students are charged tuition according to the out-of-state tuition rate.